Ethan's Audio and Music Page

 In the late 1960s I also started working as an electronics technician.
 One of my fondest memories was building RF splitters for Anzac Electronics, some of which went to the moon!
 The RF splitters I made at Anzac were like the little gizmos that split a cable TV signal to two or more televisions sets.
 Only these cost a whole lot more and were sold to industry and the US Government.
 As an aside, Anzac was started and run by Carl Sontheimer, who later when on to create Cuisinart, the first home food processor.
 Another fond early memory was working for Vectron, a manufacturer of precision crystal oscillators.
 I learned a lot during the years I worked at these companies, and was fortunate to have some truly gifted engineers answer my endless electronics questions.
 After Vectron I worked for Cober Electronics building enormous high-power tube testers.These devices are the size of a small bedroom, with power supplies that put out 50,000 volts!
 I also met my current RealTraps partner Doug Ferrara while working at Cober.

 My first real studio - with separate rooms for recording and mixing - was in Weston, Connecticut, in 1970 in a barn owned by my friend Jim Geraghty.
 Jim and I bought a used Ampex AG-440 1/2 inch 4-track recorder and built our own mixing board, and we recorded local bands for $25 per hour.
 We also bought a used Telefunken (Neumann) tube U47 microphone for $250 (!), a Revox A-77 half-track recorder for mixdowns, some cheap Radio Shack condenser microphones, and a crappy spring reverb unit.
+We called our business Modern Sound Studio.
 We never made enough money to justify our investment, but we sure had a lot of fun.

 I also built my first home-made synthesizer during this period, with much help from my friend Leo Taylor who was an engineer at Hewlett-Packard.
 This synth was modeled loosely after a MiniMoog except it had no keyboard - only two oscillators, a voltage-controlled filter (VCF), and a voltage-controlled amplifier (VCA).
 Since I couldn't afford a real MiniMoog I had to build my own.
 In this case poverty was the mother of invention!
 In what was surely one of the earliest attempts by anyone to sync a computer with an audio tape recorder, Leo and I recorded a short tune written by my friend Phil Cramer.
 We started by recording 60 Hz hum - called Cycles Per Second back then - onto one track of the AG-440, and that hum was then squared up (distorted to become a square wave) and played back into the control port of a small H-P computer Leo borrowed from work.
 Small, as in it barely fit on a tabletop.
 Leo wrote a program in binary machine code to read the 60 Hz sync signal, entering it step by step on the computer's 16 front-panel toggle switches.
 The data for the tune, essentially a three-part invention, was also entered via the computer's toggle switches.
 It took us 11-1/2 hours to program the computer, enter the data, and record the three tracks.
 You can hear the result HERE.